 What blockers are in your way?
 "I'm waiting on final approval from the product team on the design elements.
 I'll need this before I can complete the front-end coding.
 I've already flagged this for them and hope to have the green light by end of day."

-Project updates (3 minutes): This is where you briefly provide a status update to the team on the overall status of the project.
-It's a bird's eye view of where things stand, whether we're on track, ahead, or lagging.
+Project updates (3 minutes): This is where you’ll briefly provide a status update to the team on the overall state of the project.
+It's a bird's eye view of where things stand, whether you’re on track, ahead, or lagging.
 This keeps everyone in the loop about the bigger picture.

 What did you do yesterday?
 (3 minutes): Each team member quickly shares what they worked on the previous day.
 It's all about transparency and ensuring everyone knows how the project is progressing.

 Be sure to keep this section of the meeting brief and focused, and instruct each team member to provide only a high-level overview of what they accomplished the previous day.

 What will you do today?
 (3 minutes): Here, each team member outlines their tasks for the day.
 It's about setting clear intentions and ensuring that everyone knows what's on the day's to-do list.

 Again, this section of the status meeting needs to be short, allowing only a few seconds of time for each team member.
 It can also be helpful to provide some brief feedback to ensure that everyone’s plan for the day is aligned with business goals.

 What blockers are in your way?
 (3 minutes): This is the opportunity for team members to share any obstacles they're encountering in their workflows.
 These could be anything from technical issues to dependencies on other team members.